 Color Perception: Colors may seem duller, and contrast between colors will seem less noticeable.
 It may also become difficult to tell where an object ends and where its background begins, making it difficult to see curbs or steps.

-Occasional Dry Eye: Normal problems commonly experienced with our eyes as we age.
-Occasional dry eye occurs because our tear quality deteriorates with age.
-We may produce enough tear product, but just no enough to keep the eye moist.
-Symptoms of occasional dry eye include itching, burning sensation, and excess tearing when going from indoors to outdoors.
+Occasional Dry Eye: Occasional dry eye occurs because our tear quality deteriorates with age.
+We may produce enough tears, but just not enough to keep the eye moist.
+Signs of occasional dry eye include itching, burning, and excess tearing when going from indoors to outdoors.

-Keeping your eyes younger longer There’s no substitute for the quality of life that good vision offers.
+Keeping Your Eyes Younger: There’s no substitute for the quality of life that good vision offers.
 Adding certain nutrients to your diet every day – either through foods or supplements – can help save your vision.
-Researchers have linked eye-friendly nutrients such as Zeaxanthin and lutein, vitamin C, vitamin E, and zinc to supporting healthy eye structures, including the macula and natural lens.*
+Researchers have linked eye-friendly nutrients such as zeaxanthin, lutein, Vitamin C, Vitamin E, and zinc to supporting healthy eye structures, including the macula and natural lens.*

 Vitamin C (ascorbic acid): An antioxidant found in fruits and vegetables.
 Scientific evidence suggests vitamin C when taken alone, or with other nutrients, is important to maintain healthy eyes.*